 Record the wildlife in your garden using iRecord. iRecord is a website and app that allows you to submit biological records.
 This information allows us to build up a picture of where different species are around the UK.
 If it is done regularly, then we can see how a species’ location, or distribution, is changing and may be able to conserve or manage it better.

 Improve your identification skills

 Improve your wildlife identification skills.
 Buy a set of FSC fold-out guides to get started and use the iSpot website, which allows you to upload photos and details of the plants and animals that you find.
 Experts respond to you to let you know what species it is or, if you made a guess, if your identification was correct.
 If you have the basics covered and have a more advanced identification book that has been sitting on a shelf gathering dust, take this moment to dust it off and get practising.

 Have a go at creating a new habitat in your garden.
 Create a mini pond for aquatic invertebrates or a nest box for birds.
 We love insect hotels which create shelter for all sorts of important insects, such as beetles and spiders.
 Over time you will start to notice more wildlife in your garden.

 Share your knowledge and green space online.
 If you are passionate about the natural world and have something to share or just have a lovely green space near you, then pick up a camera or phone and get photographing!
-Share on twitter and tag us in it so we can share! @FieldStudiesC.
+Take part in FSC’s #fscfinds twitter challenge by sharing your photos on twitter and tagging them with #fscfinds